-Will my conveyancer be raising questions regarding flooding as part of the conveyancing in Swanley.
+Will my conveyancer be making enquiries concerning flooding during the conveyancing in Swanley.

 Flooding is a growing risk for solicitors dealing with homes in Swanley.
-Plenty of people will acquire a house in Swanley, fully expectant that at some time, it may suffer from flooding.
-However, leaving to one side the physical damage, if a property is at risk of flooding, it may be difficult to get a mortgage, suitable building insurance, or sell the property.
-There are steps that can be taken during the course of a house purchase to forewarn the purchaser.
+Plenty of people will acquire a property in Swanley, fully expectant that at some time, it may suffer from flooding.
+However, leaving to one side the physical destruction, if a property is at risk of flooding, it may be difficult to get a mortgage, suitable building insurance, or sell the premises.
+Steps can be carried out as part of the conveyancing process to forewarn the purchaser.

-Conveyancers are not qualified to give advice on flood risk, however there are a various searches that can be carried out by the buyer or on a buyer’s behalf which should figure out the risks in Swanley.
-The standard information given to a buyer’s solicitor (where the solicitors are adopting what is known as the Conveyancing Protocol) includes a standard inquiry of the seller to discover whether the premises has suffered from flooding.
-If the property has been flooded in past and is not disclosed by the owner, then a purchaser could issue a claim for damages as a result of such an incorrect response.
-The purchaser’s conveyancers will also commission an environmental report.
-This should reveal whether there is any known flood risk.
-If so, more detailed investigations should be conducted.
+Lawyers are not qualified to offer advice on flood risk, however there are a numerous checks that may be undertaken by the purchaser or on a buyer’s behalf which will figure out the risks in Swanley.
+The conventional set of information given to a purchaser’s conveyancer (where the Conveyancing Protocol is adopted) incorporates a usual question of the vendor to determine whether the premises has suffered from flooding.
+In the event that flooding has previously occurred and is not revealed by the vendor, then a purchaser may commence a legal claim for losses stemming from an incorrect answer.
+A purchaser’s lawyers should also order an enviro report.
+This should disclose if there is a recorded flood risk.
+If so, more detailed investigations will need to be conducted.

 Despite weeks of looking the Title Certificate and documents to our house are lost.
 The lawyers who did the conveyancing in Swanley 10 years ago are no longer around.
 Will I be able to sell the house?